openhive-network/haf_api_node/README.md

 ##### Shared Memory on Ramdisk
 If you have enough spare memory on your system, you can speed up the initial replay by placing the `shared_memory.bin` file on a ramdisk.

-(TODO: how much faster is this?
-20%?)
-The current default shared memory filesize is 24G, so this will only work if you have 24G free (that's in addition to the memory you expect hived itself, plus HAF's integrated PostgreSQL instance to use.
-TODO: what's a reasonable estimate?).
+The current default shared memory filesize is 24G, so this will only work if you have 24G free (that's in addition to the memory you expect to be used by hived and HAF's integrated PostgreSQL instance).

+If you have a 64GB system, ensure you have a big enough swapfile (32GB is recommended and 8GB is known to not be sufficient) to handle peak memory usage needs during the replay.
+Peak memory usage currently occurs when haf table indexes are being built during the final stage of replay.

 To do this, first create a ramdisk:
 ```